 Before humans arrived Hawke’s Bay was heavily forested.
 By the time Europeans settled in the region most of the forest was gone.
-Māori had burned some of the lowland forest, but most was destroyed by natural fires.
-By the 2000s almost three-quarters of the region was exotic grassland.
-Native forest was mainly confined to the western ranges and around Lake Waikaremoana.
+Māori burned some of the lowland forest, but most was destroyed by natural fires.
+By the 2000s nearly three-quarters of the region was exotic grassland.
+Native forest was mainly confined to the western ranges and the area around Lake Waikaremoana.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.